2025 Speakers

 Culmination Bio

-Lincoln Nadauld, M.D., Ph.D., is the CEO of Culmination Bio, a clinical insights company spun out of Intermountain Healthcare.
+Lincoln Nadauld, M.D., Ph.D., is the Chief Executive Officer of Culmination Bio, a clinical insights company spun out of Intermountain Healthcare.
 Dr. Nadauld previously served as the Chief of Precision Health at Intermountain Healthcare, where he founded the Intermountain Precision Genomics program with a vision of finding solutions to improve health and disease through genomics and precision medicine without increasing costs.
 With this vision in mind, he oversaw the clinical implementation of precision genomics across Intermountain’s 24 hospitals and 160 physician clinics.

 Prajit Pillai, Ph.D.